Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The Scientific Content of the Saint Louis Lecture

 \subsubsection{The Principle of Relativity}

-In explicit and programmatic terms, Poincaré formulated the principle of relativity as follows: the laws of physical phenomena must be the same for an observer at rest and for an observer carried along in uniform translational motion.
+Poincaré formulated the principle of relativity in explicit and programmatic terms: the laws of physical phenomena must be the same for an observer at rest and for an observer carried along in uniform translational motion.
 Consequently, no experiment should allow one to determine whether one is in such uniform motion or not.
 In the lecture this formulation appears within the canonical list of fundamental principles and is treated on the same conceptual level as energy conservation and the principle of least action.

 The relativity principle is not introduced merely as an empirical summary of ether-drift experiments.
-Rather, Poincaré presents it as a structural requirement increasingly supported by the persistent failure of attempts to detect motion relative to the ether.
+Poincaré presents it as a general requirement increasingly supported by the persistent failure of attempts to detect motion relative to the ether.
 He discusses in particular the negative results of Michelson-type experiments and emphasizes the remarkable stability of electromagnetic theory under uniform motion.
-The continued empirical confirmation of null results is interpreted as evidence that the invariance of physical laws under uniform translation may reflect a deep structural property of nature.
+The repeated confirmation of null results is interpreted as evidence that the invariance of physical laws under uniform translation may express a deep property of nature.

+Some commentators have noted that Poincaré's formulation refers explicitly to observers, whereas later formulations speak directly of the invariance of the laws of nature.
+Taken in isolation, this observer-language might seem compatible with a privileged frame in which the laws have a simpler form.
+The broader context of the lecture weakens such a reading.
+Poincaré's formulation concerns the \textit{laws of phenomena}, not merely the limitations of observation, and the failure of ether-drift experiments is presented as pointing toward a general invariance rather than a merely perceptual relativity.
+The emphasis therefore falls on the structural stability of the laws governing physical processes under uniform translation.